- 1:12 roof pitch (2:12-6:12 available)

 American-made, I-Beam steel framing, custom-engineered in factories across North America.

 Shomes offer a huge range of structural options in a pre-engineered bolt-together kit.
-The house can be one configuration and style, with the attached workshop section having its own customizations and configuration.
+The home-portion of the shop house can be one configuration and style, with the attached workshop section having its own customizations and configuration.

 You can use a professional erection crew, or you might want to go DIY.
 Many buyers choose to self-build - making these structures an extremely economical home option.